materialsproject/fireworks/docs/installation_tutorial.rst

 If everything ran successfully, congratulations!
 You just executed a complicated sequence of instructions:

    a.
-The RocketLauncher submitted a script containing a Rocket to your queue manager
+The RocketLauncher submitted a Rocket to your queue manager
    b.
 Your queue manager executed the Rocket when resources were ready
    c.
 The Rocket fetched a FireWork from the FireServer and ran the specification inside